pwcremin/pwcremin.github.io/_posts/2017-03-17-learn-bluemix-devops.markdown

 <br>
 <br>

-Make not of the name of your new service and how to access its credentials in the JSON
+Make note of the name of your new service and how to access its credentials in the JSON

 ```json
     "discovery": [